The wonderful history of cranberries

 Martin Le Moine

 Industry leader in Quebec organic cranberry production, Martin Le Moine started his first farms at the end of the 1980s in Notre-Dame-de-Lourdes, in the Centre-du-Québec region.
 Early in the 2000s, he founded the transformation company, Fruit d’Or which has gone one to become one of the largest organic agri-food companies in Quebec.
-In 2018, Quebec is home to one-third of the world’s production of organic cranberries.
+In 2018, Quebec is home to more than one-third of the world’s production of organic cranberries.

 Though at the beginning of the 1990s there were about a dozen cranberry growers, by 2012 the number of cranberry farms as well as the acreage in production had more than tripled.
 Because production developed and increased at such a rapid pace, Quebec has held 2nd and 3rd place interchanging with the state of Massachusetts for these positions.
 Wisconsin remains the #1 growing region in the world.
 In Quebec, cranberry production is undertaken in 6 regions, however we find 60 of the 80 cranberry farms in the Centre-du-Québec region alone.
 Cranberries are, without a doubt, the region’s flagship product and as the production developed, so did treatment facilities to transform and freeze cranberries that also contribute as an economic engine for the region.